 The bucket list is where you capture, clarify and organize your tasks and ideas.

-First, place all of your ideas and thoughts in the bucket list board as pulses.
+First, place all of your ideas and thoughts in the bucket list board as items.
 Each idea can then be clarified and organized by the questions asked; is it actionable? does it take more than two minutes? is this goal attainable?

 - Clarify- for every task, ask yourself if it's actionable or not, is it a task or it is just an event I need to go to.